Vintage cast iron. How to identify Sidney Hollowware cast iron.

 I have tried my best to research and to give accurate information.
 The guide is to the best of my knowledge.
 However, as an owner of a small collection of cast iron, I can say that Sidney Hollowware is incredible.
 Many of these pieces are still usable today as they were all those years ago.

-If you come across a piece for sale, it may pay to take a second look.
-And if you are thinking about selling a family heirloom.
+If you come across a piece for sale, it may pay to take a second look if you are considering selling a family heirloom.
 I’d think about keeping it in the family.
 After all, you don’t come across these old pieces every day.

 References